Spectra-Scope : A toolkit for automated and interpretable characterization of material properties from spectral data: Introduction

 Automatic spectroscopic analysis tools have thus become a key component of the high-throughput experimentation pipeline.
 This analysis can span from simple peak fitting \cite{takeuchi_datamanagement} to advanced machine learning (ML) \cite{ogunlade_2024, solis_mltblg, SHEREMETYEVA2020455} depending on the experimental technique and ultimate goal.
 Spectroscopic models can enable real-time feedback that supports decision-making during experiments \cite{liang_realtime}, enhances the detection of subtle features and patterns in data \cite{zhang_identifying_2020}, and alleviates the burden of repetitive manual analysis \cite{joy_simple_2022}.
 Thus, designing robust, interpretable, and computationally efficient models for spectroscopic data analysis is a ubiquitous and important challenge in developing high-throughput experimentation workflows.

 Automated machine learning (AutoML) software pipelines streamline and automate common ML tasks like data preparation, feature engineering, model training, and hyperparameter tuning.
 While AutoML is a well-established technique in machine learning communities, few tools exist to apply and optimize such pipelines for materials-specific data.
 Previous works have applied AutoML techniques to specific materials systems or experimental pipelines, but lack generalizability to other experimental techniques or materials datasets \cite{tsamardinos_automated_2020, ji_research_2022}.
-More general purpose frameworks have been established for manufacturing or time-series data \cite{sun_smart_2021, sun_alven_2020, tsfresh}.
-To the best of our knowledge, the literature lacks a versatile toolkit that seamlessly integrates existing methods for automated feature generation, model training, feature downselection, and inference for spectroscopy data.
+More general-purpose frameworks have been established for manufacturing or time-series data \cite{sun_smart_2021, sun_alven_2020, tsfresh}.
+To the best of our knowledge, the literature lacks a versatile toolkit that seamlessly integrates existing methods for automated feature generation, model training, feature selection, and inference for spectroscopy data.
 Exposing these functionalities in a common package and interface might help accelerate the model development and data interrogation process for both experts and novice users.

 This work describes Spectra-Scope, an open-source AutoML framework with a Python and web app implementation that automates simple supervised learning model development from spectral data.
-It comprises three main capabilities: (i) A library of spectral featurizers that can help transform raw spectra into features that better correlate with target properties, (ii) Model training using random forests\cite{breiman_random_2001} and regularized linear regression, both of which offer handles for interpretability, and (iii) Demonstrated support for different simultaneous modalities of data.
-The capabilities demonstrated here all only require modest computational resources.
+It comprises three main capabilities: (i) A library of spectral featurizers that can help transform raw spectra into features that better correlate with target properties, (ii) Model training using random forests \cite{breiman_random_2001} and regularized linear regression, both of which offer handles for interpretability, and (iii) Demonstrated support for different simultaneous modalities of data.
+In Spectra-Scope, the feature engineering methods chosen are specifically designed for supervised learning tasks on spectroscopy data, with interpretability of physical phenomena and parsimony of generated features as primary design choices.
+This differentiates Spectra-Scope as an AutoML framework specifically for spectroscopy.
+The capabilities demonstrated here only require modest computational resources.
 The overall workflow is described in \autoref{fig:1}.
 Full details are provided in the Methods section.